-Listen to and play music that can be heard by nearby players.
+Hear and play music with nearby players.
 For the first time in World of Warcraft, your character can litterally become a bard!

 How to listen to music

-All you need to do is install the addon.
+All you need is to have the addon installed.
 Nothing more is required.

 - You can also just stop the song being played by clicking the [Stop] hyperlink in the player's emote.

 - Right click on the minimap button to enable or disable all the music from the addon.

 Musician plays music files in MIDI format.
 MIDI files have a .mid, .midi or .kar extension and do not contain any sound like MP3s, but a sequence of notes.
 This is why a MIDI file sounds differently according to the software or musical instrument it's played on.

 You can find millions of MIDI files very easily by searching for MIDI + music genre/title/etc. on Google.
 I also made a selection of cool music files you can try with the addon.